Disclaimer: B&S doesn’t belong to me. Written with love, not for money.

 “I don’t have a business degree or anything, but could you not have done something about the expenses?
 I don’t know, maybe some lower rates or ….?”

-.
+“Tommy didn’t ask me for anything.
+I was completely blindsided by what he did.
+I didn’t see it coming at all.
 I mean, yes, you are right.
 I could have tried a few things.
 Write lesser hours, cut the rates, agree to different terms of payment.
 I don’t know.
 But as it stands, I was simply fired without further negotiations or explanations…”

 “You talked to him tonight, by the fire.
 I wanted to go downstairs to meet you, but then I saw you with him from the balcony and I didn’t want to disturb you, so I stayed here.
 What did you talk about?”
 Scotty asks and Kevin melts at how sweet Scotty’s explanation sounds to him.
 What good thing did he ever do to get Scotty for a husband he wonders.